telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ## Removing the macOS Network Extension

 Once the Fiddler's network extension installs, you can quickly enable and disable the **Network Capture** more.
 However, it is important to note that disabling the mode doesn't remove the network extension from your operating system.
-If you want to entirely remove the network extension from your macOS device, you can proceed with one of options listed below.
-Note that the removal requires administrative privileges
+If you want to entirely remove the network extension from your macOS device, you can proceed with [manually removing the extension](#manual-removal) or by [uninstalling the Fiddler Everywhere application](removal-through-uninstall).

 ### Manual removal

 You can manually remove the extension through executing the following steps:

 1. Open the macOS **System Settings**.

 1. Navigate to the **Network** section.

-1. Click on **Filters**
+1. Click on **Filters**.

-1. Select the Fiddler Everywhere extension
+1. Select the Fiddler Everywhere extension.

     - Use the dropdown on the right side to disable the network extension (you can re-enable it at later point).